C-cube-community/RSVP-website-Web/README.md

 # Welcome to RSVP-website-Web

-This repository contains project code related to RSVP-website-Web.
+This repository contains the project code related to RSVP-website-Web.

 ## Getting Started